 1. Pinot Noir

-Pinot noir’s high resveratrol content, low residual sugar, and lower amount of sulfites make it one of the best red wines out there for the health-conscious wine drinker.
+Pinot noir’s high resveratrol content, low residual sugar, and lower sulfites make it one of the best red wines for the health-conscious wine drinker.

 The versatile red wine also has a lower ABV than many of its bolder counterparts, making it a popular choice among those who want to stick to wine in moderation.